EdwardLeeMacau/ntu_dlcv_spring_2019_cast_search/README.md

   <img src="./src/rerank.PNG">
 </p>

 ### 5. Validation : When inferencing on validation dataset, we has ground truth to calculate mAP scores to measure accuracy of our model.
+The following picture is the visualization of our infenence reranking result of the testset, and our best mAP on testset from Kaggle leaderboard is 58.897%.
 <p align="center">
   <img src="./src/result.PNG">
 </p>